AdobeDocs/advertising.de-DE/help/dsp/campaign-management/placements/placement-quick-edit.md

 ---

-# Schnellere Bearbeitung der Einstellungen für die Schlüsselplatzierung
+# Schnelles Bearbeiten der wichtigsten Platzierungseinstellungen

 <!-- Some placements don't have this option.
 Clarify which placement types aren't eligible -- is it PG placements, or all placements using private inventory?
 And anything else? -->